Pragma-Innovation/bgpflowspectool/docs/main_win.md

 ![Main tool bar](/docs/main-win-tool-bar.png)

-This window is just here to support and launch sub windows that provide each features independently
+This window is just here to support and launch sub-windows that provide each feature independently

 For now, it only support two features / buttons: